Enalean/tuleap-documentation-en/languages/en/developer-guide/expected-code.rst

 From this fact, the rule of thumb is: **write code that is easy to read rather than code that is easy to write**.

-It's not really easy to know what a code "easy to read is" here are a few hints to help you:
+It's not really easy to know what a code "easy to read" is so here are a few hints to help you:

 * Have a good unit test coverage of your code
   * Have simple tests that can be read without having to switch between 3 files to understand what are the input and what are the output.
 Ideally a test should be readable without going out of the test method (+setUp).